Theoretical and Empirical Analysis of a Fast Algorithm for Extracting Polygons from Signed Distance Bounds: Introduction

 \section{Introduction}

-A signed distance field (SDF) for some shape $S$ is a function $f_S:\mathbb{R}^3\rightarrow\mathbb{R}$ such that $f_S(x, y, z)$ returns a geometric distance from the point $(x, y, z)\in\mathbb{R}^3$ to $S$.
+A Signed Distance Field (SDF) for some shape $S$ is a function $f_S:\mathbb{R}^3\rightarrow\mathbb{R}$ such that $f_S(x, y, z)$ returns a geometric distance from the point $(x, y, z)\in\mathbb{R}^3$ to $S$.
 If $(x, y, z)$ is within $S$, then the returned distance is negative.
 In practice we often cannot obtain the exact distance to the shape, but work with distance bounds that underestimate the distance some of the time and never overestimate it.
-This enables us to efficiently represent a larger class ofshapes.
+This enables us to efficiently represent a larger class of shapes.
+J. C. Hart \cite{Hart94spheretracing} (see also \cite{HartEtAl89rtfractals}) uses the definition that $f_S$ is a signed distance bound (SDB) of $S$ if and only if for all $\mathbf{x}\in\mathbb{R}^3$ we have